Vyachowski/diet-bot/README.md

-# Bity Smarty
+# Simple diet bot

 Easy-to-use helper for maintain a healthy diet.
+Bot uses your favorite dishes list and provides you menu for a 3 days and a grocery list for this menu.

 ## Description

 Telegram bot with favourite meals, that can provide a weekly grocery list and menu for a week.

 - [x] Your own menu with favorite meals
-- [ ] Get a grocery list for easy shopping
+- [x] Get a grocery list for easy shopping
 - [ ] Maintain calorie intake

 ## Getting Started